JeffWeinell/REEs/README.md

 #### Overview:

-Identify and obtain all regions of the *Thermophis baileyi* genome that begin with the recognition sequence of the restriction enzyme (RE) *Sbfi* and end with the recognition sequence of the RE *EcoR1*, and which have a length of 900-1000nt.
-Then I used BLASTn to search for homologs of the *Thermophis baileyi* ddRAD-like loci in the *T. sirtalis* genome.
-I filtered the set of ddRAD-like loci to include only those with a single, high quality match found in *T. sirtalis* genome.
-I trimmed the ends of sequences if there was a string of ambiguous bases nearby.
-A subset of the retained loci were submitted to Arbor for ultrastringent filtering and then probe design.
+These loci are located between recognition sequences of two different restriction enzymes, like real ddRAD loci, so I called these loci "ddRAD-like".
+This method is expected to yield a set of candidate loci with desired lengths and that are distributed throughout genomes.

+First, I identified all 900-1000nt regions of the *Thermophis baileyi* genome that begin or end with recognition sequences of restriction enzymes *Sbfi* or *EcoR1*.
+Then, I filtered this initial set of candidate target loci to include only those with a single strong match (BLASTn) in *T. sirtalis* genome.
+Next, I end-trimmed regions with a high number of ambiguous bases (if present).
+I retained a random subset of candidates for ultrastringent filtering and then probe design.

+#### Step-by-step procedure:

 <!---
 1. grep Sbfi recognition site in *T. baileyi* genome (sense strand contigs); output = three column hit table containing the "contig accession", "start position", "end position"